Nic Scourton: Professional career

 Scourton was selected by the Carolina Panthers with the 51st pick in the second round of the 2025 NFL draft.
 On August 16, 2025, Scourton suffered a collapsed lung during a joint practice.
+He played in all 17 games with eight starts as a rookie, recording 47 tackles, one pass deflection, a forced fumble, and a team-leading five sacks.

+On July 23, 2026, Scourton suffered a torn ACL in his right knee during the Panthers' first day of training camp, resulting in him being ruled out of the 2026 season.